 Or so I could make a few other things!
 This was the same friend I cooked with when we made the Roasted Sweet Potato and Brussels Sprouts and the Broccoli, Ham & Cheese Quiche.
-The best thing we did that day was recreated Panera’s Steak & White Cheddar Panini.
-And then later in the week, I made French Dips (a childhood fave!
-Recipe is is included in the Instant Pot Pot Roast, below) and they were pretty awesome, too.
+The best thing we did that day was recreate Panera’s Steak & White Cheddar Panini.
+And then later in the week, I made French Dips (a childhood fave!)
+The French Dips are included in the recipe, below) and they were pretty awesome, too.

 About 30 Minute Total Time Instant Pot Roast: